Little Baldy Rock Climbing

 Weather station 3.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Little Baldy:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Little Baldy:

 Featured Route For Little Baldy